bean-mhm/realbloom/README.md

 <!-- USAGE -->
 # How To Use

-If you're using RealBloom for the first time, check out [this article](USAGE.md) for a step-by-step tutorial on getting started with RealBloom, along with more details and information about the project.
+If you're using RealBloom for the first time, check out [this step-by-step tutorial](USAGE.md) on getting started with RealBloom, along with more details and information about the project.
 This will cover most of what you need to know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>